MattGPT-ai/MattGPT-ai/README.md

 ### ZipRecruiter Resume Parser
 <img width="1154" alt="ziprecruiter_resume_parser_screen" src="https://github.com/user-attachments/assets/94650985-d679-46c3-ad2a-4933cb132e17" />
-Acting as tech lead, my team trained a more powerful and resume parser for www.ziprecruiter.com
+Acting as tech lead, my team trained a more powerful and accurate resume parser for the www.ziprecruiter.com website.
+By training on a more powerful architecture with multitask learning, this model extracts many more fields at a higher rate of precision and recall than previous models.

 ## Open-source Contributions